Six-bit character code: DEC SIXBIT code

 A popular six-bit code was DEC SIXBIT.
 This is simply the ASCII character codes from 32 to 95 coded as 0 to 63 by subtracting 32 (i.e., columns 2, 3, 4, and 5 of the ASCII table (16 characters to a column), shifted to columns 0 through 3, by subtracting 2 from the high bits); it includes the space, punctuation characters, numbers, and capital letters, but no control characters.
 Since it included no control characters, not even end-of-line, it was not used for general text processing.
-However, six-character names such as filenames and assembler symbols could be stored in a single 36-bit word of PDP-10, and three characters fit in each word of the PDP-1 and two characters fit in each word of the PDP-8.
-See table below.
+However, six-character names such as filenames and assembler symbols could be stored in a single 36-bit word of the PDP-10, and three characters fit in each word of the PDP-1 and two characters fit in each word of the PDP-8.

 Another, less common, variant is obtained by just stripping the high bit of an ASCII code in 32 - 95 range (codes 32 - 63 remain at their positions, higher values have 64 subtracted from them).
 Such variant was sometimes used on DEC's PDP-8 (1965).